Bangladeshi cuisine: Dhaka

 The culinary customs of the nation's capital have been influenced by Mughlai, Central Asian, Armenian, Persian and native Bengali cuisines.
 The city's cuisine also has unique local dishes.

 The Nawabs of Dhaka brought Mughlai cuisine to Bengal.
-Mughlai cuisine is often lavish and expensive, and was out of reach for many people up for many centuries, becoming more widespread as Bangladesh's economy grew.
-It is characterised by use of meat and dairy ingredients such as lamb, mutton, beef and yoghurt together with mild spices.
-Its dishes include kebab; stuffed breads; kacchi biriyani; roast lamb, duck, and chicken; patisapta; Kashmiri tea and korma are still served at special occasions like Eid and at weddings.
+Mughlai cuisine, which is often lavish and expensive, was out of reach for many people for many centuries.
+It became more widespread as Bangladesh's economy grew.
+It is characterised by the use of meat and dairy ingredients, such as lamb, goat, beef, and yogurt together with mild spices.
+Its dishes include kebab, stuffed breads, kacchi biriyani, duck, and chicken, patisapta and others.
+Kashmiri tea and korma are still served on special occasions, like Eid and weddings.

 Chowk Bazaar in Old Dhaka is a centuries-old food market and a focal point during Ramadan for the Iftar meal after sunset.

-Dhakaiya paratha is a multi-layered bread that found popularity in Kolkata when immigrants from Dhaka introduced it there following the Partition of India.
+Dhakaiya paratha is a multi-layered bread that found popularity in Kolkata, when immigrants from Dhaka introduced it there following the Partition of India.